Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 Combine units whose strengths protect each other's limits.

 **Outcome**
-The force can handle more threats without depending on one capability.
+The force can handle more threats without relying on a single capability.

 Chapter: Gaining Advantage - Complementary Forces